Triarchy Press

 Readership:

-The book will interest thinkers, planners, activists, innovators and general readers concerned with where our world is heading and how we can help to shape the future.
+The book is written for thinkers, planners, activists, innovators and general readers concerned with where our world is heading and how we can help to shape the future.

 Designing Regenerative Cultures